top of page

 The Inspiration

 In 1997, Kevin and Rhonda Maher joyously welcomed their daughter, Mackenzie, into the world.
 But their happiness was quickly overshadowed by a heartbreaking reality.
 Born three months premature, Mackenzie faced an uphill battle from the very beginning.
-Diagnosed with severe spastic quadriplegia cerebral palsy, doctors gave her a grim prognosis, suggesting a future burdened by intense physical disabilities.
+Diagnosed with severe spastic quadriplegia cerebral palsy, doctors gave her a grim prognosis, suggesting a future burdened by intense disabilities.

 However, the Mahers refused to accept this fate for their daughter.
 Rather than resigning to the diagnosis, they resolved to fight with everything they had to improve Mackenzie’s quality of life.
 They threw themselves into an intensive, at-home therapy program, determined to help her overcome the limitations set before her.